tpturjo/Performance-Review-Web-Application/docs/code review.md

 Turjo has successfully set up the server, enabling seamless communication for our application.
 Daniel has constructed the HTML and implemented a robust templating engine, providing a foundation for the app's frontend logic.
 Caleb has established the data store and object mapping, crucial for managing and organizing our application's data.
-Tanjeet has been instrumental in developing user info and security features, focusing on safeguarding user data and access.
+Tanjet has been instrumental in developing user info and security features, focusing on safeguarding user data and access.

 Currently, we have a functional server and a structured HTML layout for the application.
 Connections between various components are established, allowing us to access essential user information through the implemented logic.